KingFelix/emerald/_posts/2019-08-14-lactose-intolerance.md

 - GG - likely to be lactose intolerant
 - CG/CC - likely to not be lactose intolerant

-Note: Make sure to have your sequenced/genotyped genome saved in a folder onto your computer.
+Note: Make sure to have your genotyped genome saved in a folder onto your computer.

 **Step 1:** Download R and RStudio